The difference between early & late stage UX testing

-Welcome to Happy Stories!
-Every week we’ll keep you up-to-date on the latest developments in the area of UX research and testing of digital applications.
-Tests ensure happy users and that makes us happy.
-Hence the name: Happy Stories.
-In Happy Stories #4 we’ve told you all about the right time to test your project within the development process, but what is the actual difference between early and late stage testing and why is it important to test your design at the right time?
-We will tell you all about it in Happy Stories #14.
+In an earlier Happy Story we’ve told you all about the right time to test your project within the development process, but what is the actual difference between early and late stage testing and why is it important to test your design at the right time?
+We tell all about it in this Story.

 So, at the end of this article you know: